-The Business Personal Property, Utility and Mineral Department (BPP) of TAD is responsible for developing fair and uniform market values for business personal property, utility and mineral accounts located within the district.
+The Business Personal Property, Utility and Mineral Department (BPP) of TAD is responsible for developing fair and uniform market values for business personal property, utility and minerals located within the district.
 There are several different account types appraised: (1) standard business personal property, (2) leased asset/special property at multiple locations, (3) commercial and business aircraft, (4) special inventory, (5) "J" State Code utility properties and (6) mineral accounts (which are real property but the valuation is contracted out and managed by the department).

-Personnel - The BPP staff consists of a department director, appraisal manager, research manager, valuation analysts, valuation technicians, appraisers, senior appraisers and a clerical staff with a clerical supervisor and support clerks.
+Personnel - The BPP staff consists of a department director, department manager, appraisal supervisors, valuation analysts, valuation technicians, appraisers, senior appraisers and a support staff with a supervisor.
 The BPP Director reports to the Executive Director/Chief Appraiser.

-Data - A common set of data characteristics for each account in the district are collected by appraisers in the field, by phone, and from other pertinent sources and are entered into TAD's records.
-These assigned property characteristics can be used in the CAMA system to select a preliminary account value.
+Data - A common set of data characteristics for each account in the district are collected by appraisers in the field, by phone, and other pertinent sources and are entered into the TAD computer system.
+These assigned property characteristics can be used in the CAMA system to set a preliminary account value.

-Additionally, a third party appraisal firm that values minerals and certain utility properties gathers data from the Texas Railroad Commission and other proprietary sources.
+Additionally, a third-party appraisal firm that values minerals and certain utility properties gathers data from the Texas Railroad Commission and other proprietary sources.